bkuri/vfab/docs/vpype-plotty.md

 ### vsketch Integration

-The most common use case is integrating vpype-plotty directly into your vsketch workflow:
+The most common use case is integrating vpype-vfab directly into your vsketch workflow:

 ```python
 import vsketch